darrenyatesau/DataLearner/README.md

 DataLearner collects no information – it requires access to your device storage simply to load your datasets and build your requested models.

-DataLearner is open-source, with the source code for this project available at github.com/darrenyatesau/DataLearner.

 Algorithms include:
 •	Bayes – BayesNet, NaiveBayes
 •	Functions – Logistic, SimpleLogistic